nedjs/path-manager/README.md

 TODOS:
   - Search for "TODO" in project and you'll find my TODO comments
   - Add tests, when I wrote this I was just learning the syntax.
-Next step is learning testing in rust... it really should be some testing
+Next step is learning testing in rust... there should really be some testing
   - Add functionallity to allow for global configuration alterations at runtime which dont persist.
 Two I can think of are: specify config location (--cfg) and command directory (--cmd)